zvifadzomatsenazingoni/Malawi-equity-analysis/README.md

 These source data are used as an input for: (i) conducting Empirical Bayesian Kriging in ArcGIS to generate the poverty map of the percentage of ultra-poor households per km2 (Fig. 1b), and (ii) performing a hot-spot analysis of the number of ultra-poor households in SaTScan (Fig. 1c).

-**3) Dataset for LISA analysis (GA SecondTert.csv)**: This file contains the number of hospitals that each community can access by walking for 3 hours, and the results from the LISA analysis.
+**3) Dataset for LISA analysis (GA SecondTert.csv)**: This file contains the number of hospitals that each community can access by walking for 3 hours, and the results from the Local Indicators of Spatial Association (LISA) analysis.
 The column variable labels are:

 **objectid/ eacode**: Community identifier.